Michika: Michika Districts

 The ethos and motto of the Kamwe people in vecemwe is "Dabeghi Nji Denama" which translate to mean: "there is strength in unity."
 Since 2017, the Kamwe people have been staging their annual Kamwe Cultural Festival named "Tswe Wasinata" in Vecemwe.
 It is staged annually every first Saturday in April.
 The venue is Government Secondary School Michika (GSS Michika) which is well located in the city centre.
 It has always attracted tourists from far and near.
 The high point of the annual Kamwe cultural festival is the display of "Tuvue" the foremost Kamwe masquerade which was the star display at the 2006 Nigerian National Festival of Arts and Culture in Abuja and caught the fancy of the then President Olusegun Obasanjo.

 Politics

-His Royal Highness, Ngida Zakawa Kwache is the District Head of Michika.
-He was elected by the 'king makers' on Saturday, 31 December 2013, following the death of Coffor Maude who acted as the district head for 50 years.
+His Royal Highness, Alhaji Yahya Abubakar Faruk is the District Head of Michika.
+He was elected by the 'king makers' on Saturday, 01 January 2025, following the death of Coffor Maude who acted as the district head for 50 years.